Trump turns his fraud trial into a campaign stop as he seeks to capitalize on his legal woes

 While other politicians might shy away from drawing additional attention to accusations of wrongdoing, Trump took full advantage of the cameras.

-He addressed the media assembled outside the courtroom multiple times throughout the day, railing against the case and offering commentary.
+He addressed the media assembled outside the courtroom multiple times throughout the day, railing against the case and offering commentary —- and did the same as he arrived at court Tuesday morning.

 “Every lawyer would say, ‘Don’t talk.’
 Every candidate would obey the lawyer.
 Trump just throws out the playbook,” said former White House press secretary Ari Fleischer.